-Whether you are mentally ill yourself, have a child who is mentally ill, or are seeking a divorce from a mentally ill spouse, a family law attorney can help.
-When constructing a parenting plan for your child during a divorce, the most important thing to consider is what’s in the best interest of the child, especially a child who is struggling with mental illness.
+Whether you are mentally ill yourself, have a mentally ill child, or are seeking a divorce from a mentally ill spouse, a family law attorney can help.
+When constructing a parenting plan for your child during a divorce, the most important thing to consider is what’s in the child’s best interest—especially a child struggling with mental illness.

-At the Law Offices of Molly B. Kenny, our legal team will work with you to make sure that your child’s needs are addressed, and that you get a custody agreement that is fair for both you and your child.
+At the Law Offices of Molly B. Kenny, our legal team will work with you to make sure that your child’s needs are addressed and get a custody agreement that is fair for both you and your child.
 Call us today at (425) 460-0550 to talk about your situation before making any big moves, or use our online contact form to have us reach out to you.